DEMI SHAKESPEARE THERAPY

 Demi x

-About Demi: Demi is an Integrative Counsellor (MBACP), based in the Midlands, investing time in helping people cope and manage life challenges allowing them to develop their own "toolkit".
-She has previously worked with Childline and Rethink, supporting both young people and adults with self esteem and anxiety issues.
+About Demi: Demi is an Integrative Therapist (MBACP), based in the Midlands, investing time in helping people cope and manage life challenges allowing them to develop their own "toolkit".
+She has previously worked with Childline and National mental health charities, supporting both young people and adults with self esteem and anxiety issues.

 #MentalHealth #Counselling #selfharm #selfesteem #TherapistMidlands #covid #IntegrativeTherapistMidlands #OnlineCounsellingUK #counselling #mentalwellness #mentalhealthsupport #DisabilitycounsellorUK #OnlinetherapyUK #telephonecounselling #mentalhealthmatters #mentalhealth #therapy #therapistsofinstagram #mentalhealthawareness #selfcare #anxiety #selflove #love #depression #therapistsofinstagram #30minutetherapy